anushibin007/jira-automater/README.md

 Here are the steps to setup a development environment for jira-automater:

 1. Fork this repo and clone it to your localhost
+2. Run [setupEnv.cmd](setupEnv.cmd) to stop tracking files that have confidential info.
-2. Edit and update the following files with necessary information:
+3. Edit and update the following files with necessary information:

 **Note:** All property files support commenting with a "`#`" symbol.
 All property files ignore empty lines.